|Maintenance of Our Kennel

 feeders are refilled every two days.
 They are checked daily.

-Diamond dog food and.
-Additionally, each dog receives a Nu Vet Plus (a vitamin
+canine and Diamond dog food and.
+Additionally, each dog receives a Nu Vet Plus (a

-supplement) and Veterinary Formula shed stop daily (a liquid vitamin supplement which
+vitamin supplement) and Veterinary Formula shed stop daily (a liquid vitamin supplement

 thereafter.
 We use Revolution for prevention of fleas/ticks and heart worm preventative on